euanc/GuymagerLogParser/README.md

 This python (tested on 2.7) program/script will take a set of input Guymager log files and process them to extract the following into a CSV file:

-*Barcode/Case Number (we are putting barcode numbers in the Case number field but this will return whatever is in the case number field.
+*Barcode/Case Number (we are putting barcode numbers in the Case Number field but this will return whatever is in the case number field.)
 *FilePath
 *Format
 *Number of Bytes